unboxed/unboxed.co/source/blog/2018-05-23-a-life-changing-diagnosis-helping-patients-ask-the-right-questions-when-it-matters-most.html.markdown

 date: '2018-05-23T17:54:33+01:00'
 published: true
 ---
-Everyday, there are people faced with the devastating news of a life-changing diagnosis.
+Everyday there are people faced with the devastating news of a life-changing diagnosis.
 Whether receiving this news themselves, about a loved one, friend or neighbour — it’s always a difficult situation to be in.

 A number of organisations are recognising that those diagnosed with a life-changing condition don’t always feel supported in making decisions about their situation: